 ManageEngine Applications Manager's Oracle monitor offers multidimensional, out-of-the-box Oracle monitoring, prompt alerting, and insightful reports.
-Because of its numerous features, Database Performance Analyzer for oracle by Applications Manager is a powerful Oracle performance monitoring tool used by thousands of IT admins.
+Because of its numerous features, Database Performance Analyzer for oracle by Applications Manager is a powerful Oracle DB performance monitoring tool used by thousands of IT admins.

 Given its complexity, Oracle database monitoring is often both challenging and time-consuming, and important parameters can easily slip through the cracks.
 With an effective Oracle monitoring software, it's easy to track the performance of various facets of Oracle database, especially metrics related to tablespaces, sessions, SGAs, datafiles, and disk I/O.

-Applications Manager's Oracle database performance monitoring tool tracks the usage and growth of your Oracle tablespace and helps you ensure proper provisioning of tables.
+Applications Manager's Oracle performance monitoring capability tracks the usage and growth of your Oracle tablespace and helps you ensure proper provisioning of tables.
 Utilize Applications Manager Oracle monitoring tool to monitor the performance and status of tablespaces by keeping an eye on important metrics like allocated bytes, allocated blocks, percent of used and free bytes, free blocks, read/write data, datafiles' details and more.

 Learn more about monitoring tablespaces.